Elk Island Public Schools

 Yes.
 The Junior High Honours program follows the Division calendar.

 Does the Junior High Honours program help with post-secondary admission?
-Is the program a prerequisite for the International Baccalaureate (IB) Programme or Advanced Placement (AP) Program?
+Is the program a prerequisite for the International Baccalaureate (IB) Programme or Advanced Placement (AP) programs?

 No. Grade 9 marks aren’t taken into consideration for post-secondary admission.
 The program also isn’t a prerequisite for IB or AP—Junior High Honours is about enriching the regular curriculum.

-What is the class size you cap the program at?
+What is the class size cap for the Junior High Honours program?

-The Junior High Honours Program class size cap is based on the space constraints of the school in which it’s offered.
-For the current school year, Junior High Honours classes at F.R.
-Haythorne are capped at 36 and Sherwood Heights classes are capped at 37.
-Other schools may have different class size caps, and the caps at any school may change from year to year.
+The Junior High Honours program class size cap is based on the space constraints of the school or schools in which it’s offered.
+Different schools may have different class size caps, and the caps at any school may change from year to year.

 Can my child leave the program after Grade 8 and go back to their previous school?